Bayesian Geostatistical Modeling for Cluster Randomized Trials: Simulation studies

 When $\theta=0.3$ or $\theta = 0.6$, CRT-FM-na\"{\i}ve remained relatively unbiased but underestimated variance.
-CRT-FM, CRT-MM, and CRT-cluster showed relatively biased estimates and became severely biased under scenario F, with CRT-MM and CRT-cluster exhibiting high uncertainty ranging 1.83-5.69 and 2.00-6.34, respectively, in scenarios D-F. Meanwhile, CRT-SMM produced unbiased estimates with well-calibrated and stable variance across scenarios.
+CRT-FM, CRT-MM, and CRT-cluster showed relatively biased estimates and became severely biased under Scenario F, with CRT-MM and CRT-cluster exhibiting high uncertainty ranging 1.83-5.69 and 2.00-6.34, respectively, in Scenarios D-F. Meanwhile, CRT-SMM produced unbiased estimates with well-calibrated and stable variance across scenarios.

-Figure \ref{fig:fig2} displays power curves from 10,000 simulations across true treatment effects $\theta$ under scenarios A-F. CRT-FM-na\"{\i}ve generally achieved the highest power across scenarios, although CRT-SMM surpassed it in scenarios B and D as $\theta$ increased.
-CRT-FM performed worst in scenario A but maintained moderate power in scenarios B–F. CRT-MM achieved higher power when the spatial range parameter was $\phi=1.5$ compared to $\phi=3.5$ but its performance was substantially lower than that of CRT-SMM, unless ICC was low as 0.05.
+Figure \ref{fig:fig2} displays power curves from 10,000 simulations across true treatment effects $\theta$ under Scenarios A-F. CRT-FM-na\"{\i}ve generally achieved the highest power across scenarios, although CRT-SMM surpassed it in Scenarios B and D as $\theta$ increased.
+CRT-FM performed worst in Scenario A but maintained moderate power in Scenarios B–F. CRT-MM achieved higher power when the spatial range parameter was $\phi=1.5$ compared to $\phi=3.5$ but its performance was substantially lower than that of CRT-SMM, unless ICC was low as 0.05.
 CRT-cluster followed a trend similar to CRT-MM.
-Our proposed method, CRT-SMM, approached the highest power levels when $\phi = 3.5$ as $\theta$ increased.
+Our proposed method, CRT-SMM, approached the highest power levels when $\phi = 3.5$.
 It is important to note that the trial design fixed the number of clusters at 16 across all scenarios, slightly fewer than the 17 clusters suggested by sample size calculations to achieve 85\% power and a type I error rate of 0.05 when the target treatment effect is $\theta=0.6$, under ICC = 0.05.
 Although CRT-SMM did not surpass other methods in power at $\phi=1.5$, its upward trend suggested that it would eventually outperform other methods once the number of clusters is optimized for higher ICC values.

-The false positive rates (FPR; i.e., rejection rates when $\theta=0$) in Figure \ref{fig:fig3} show that CRT-FM-na\"{\i}ve had the highest FPR ranging from 0.2 to 0.4, which represents an unacceptably inflated type I error rate.
-CRT-FM achieved an acceptable FPR close to 0.05 only in scenario A, but exhibited similarly inflated rates as CRT-FM-na\"{\i}ve in scenarios B-F. In contrast, CRT-MM, CRT-SMM, and CRT-cluster maintained acceptable FPRs across all scenarios (A–F).
+The false positive rates in Figure \ref{fig:fig3} show that CRT-FM-na\"{\i}ve had the highest FPR ranging from 0.2 to 0.4, which represents an unacceptably inflated type I error rate.
+CRT-FM achieved an acceptable FPR close to 0.05 only in Scenario A, but exhibited similarly inflated rates as CRT-FM-na\"{\i}ve in Scenarios B-F. In contrast, CRT-MM, CRT-SMM, and CRT-cluster maintained acceptable FPRs across all scenarios (A–F).